 At present, eightteen young women and seven boys in Kenya, four young girls and one boy in Tanzania and one young man in the Philippines are being supported so that they will be able to finish their education thanks to our foundation.
 For good guidance of the young people we work together with a number of people in the countries concerned.
 In Kenya we do that by working with Sr. Celia Marcelino, financial coordinator in Kenya, a Local Advisory Council, the Community Organisation & Training for Risk Reduction (COTRR) and Vijana Amani Pamoja (VAP).
 In Tanzania, we work with Terri Place, director of the Baobab home and Steven Tito Academy in Bagamoyo and in the Philippines, the homeland of Jocelyn Pecto, with Sr. Gemma Sobridilla.

-The board in the Netherlands consists of Ans Groener, president, José Boerrigter, secretary, Caroline Houben, treasurer, and Monique van Es, member.
+The board in the Netherlands consists of Ans Groener, president, José Boerrigter, secretary and Caroline Houben, treasurer.
 From the beginning, Ruud Keulen, partner of Caren has been involved in the foundation.